-Given the average American only saves roughly 6% of their salary, it is possible that the Bidens practiced poor personal finance habits for decades and spent everything they earned.
+Given the average American only saves roughly 6% of their salary before the pandemic began, it is possible that the Bidens practiced poor personal finance habits for decades and spent everything they earned.
 The lack of financial discipline by the Bidens was one of the main criticisms he faced.

 How could the public trust Joe Biden to grow America’s economy in a fiscally prudent way if he couldn’t even properly manage his own finances?

 But Joe Biden’s net worth took a turn for the better in early 2017, when Joe and Jill Biden signed a multi-book deal with Flatiron Books in the “high seven figures,” according to Keith Urbahn, a literary agent who specializes in political books and has represented the likes of former FBI Director James Comey.
 Rumor has it the book deal was for $8 million.

 Real Estate Is A Big Part Of Joe Biden’s Net Worth

 In June 2017, shortly after they inked the book deal, the Bidens purchased their vacation home in Rehoboth Beach, Del., for $2.7 million.
 It is unclear whether the Bidens paid for the home in cash or with a mortgage.
 But clearly, the Flatiron book deal was quite lucrative.

 Another house that Biden bought in Wilmington, Del., for $350,000 in 1996 is now worth almost $1.9 million, according to an estimate by the real estate website Zillow.
 The Bidens rent a third home in Virginia, near the community college where Jill Biden teaches.